thoth-station/slo-reporter/thoth/slo_reporter/sli_learning/README.md

 Solvers collect knowledge using [Thoth Dependency Solver](https://github.com/thoth-station/solver) which tries to answer a simple question: what packages will be installed (resolved by pip or any Python compliant dependency resolver) for the provided stack?

-- `new_solvers` considers the changes in the number of solvers respect to the period considered in SLO reporter when run.

 - `average_solver_learning_rate` is related to solved packages.
 How fast are we learning (solving) packages in a certain period of time.

 `_LEARNING_RATE_INTERVAL` considers the interval used to evaluate the learning rate.